-- As of the end of Calendar Year 2022, we have surpassed both goals, reducing our use of purchased electricity by 36% and of natural gas by 43%. - These gains have been achieved through a series of cost-effective investment in energy efficiency and renewable energy technology, as well as a team commitment to conservation and the wise use of energy. - In the Fall of 2022, OWASA connected its fourth and largest solar photovoltaic lease system.
-This system was connected behind the meters serving the Cane Creek Reservoir Pump Station.
+- As of the end of Calendar Year 2023, we have met our goal for reducing our use of purchased electricity by 35% for the second year in a row. - As of the end of Calendar Year 2023, we have surpassed our goal for reducing our use of natural gas by 5% for the fifth year in a row, with a reduction of 39% compared to 2010 levels. - These gains have been achieved through a series of cost-effective investments in energy efficiency and renewable energy technology, as well as a team commitment to conservation and the wise use of energy.